antonmi/job_reactor/README.markdown

 JR.config[:redis_port] = 6379
 ```

-JobReactor is work asynchronously with Redis using [em-redis][8] library to uncrease the speed.
+JobReactor works asynchronously with Redis using [em-redis][8] library to uncrease the speed.
 Several nodes can use one Redis store.

 The informaion about jobs is saved several times during processing.
 This information includes: